-Multiple agencies, including Arvada Fire and Coal Creek Canyon Fire, are working on hot spots and mop‑up.
+Multiple agencies, including Arvada Fire and Coal Creek Canyon Fire, were working on hot spots and mop‑up.

-Investigators believe the fire started along the railroad tracks, though it does not appear to be related to the tracks themselves.
+Investigators believe the fire started along the railroad tracks, though it does not appear to be related to the tracks themselves, according to the Jefferson County Sheriff's Office.

 The cause remains under investigation.